Estimated reading time: 5 minutes

-Its a 90 minutes west of Sydney and are full of natural sites to see and places to visit.
+Blue Mountains is 90 minutes west of Sydney and is full of natural sites to see and places to visit.
 They are home to many of Sydney’s tourist attractions including beautiful lookouts, bush walks, and waterfalls.
 If you are planning a trip to the area, make sure you make a full day of it and see as much as you can.

 The Three Sisters